Get a free, no obligation personal loan quote with rates as low as 9.99%

 You could wait to register the car until you bring it back home to your province.
 In order to do that, you’ll need to pay a transportation service to bring the car to you, which can cost you a few hundred dollars, depending on how far you’re transporting the vehicle.

-Otherwise, you could register the car in the province that you buy it in, drive it home, then transfer the title and registration to your home province.
-Again, this service can cost you a couple hundred dollars or so.
+Otherwise, you could register the car in the province that you bought it in, drive it home, and then transfer the title and registration to your home province.
+Again, this service can cost you a couple of hundred dollars or so.

 Can You Save Money By Purchasing A Car From A Different Province?